0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 With the passing of [HB 1705](https://app.leg.wa.gov/billsummary?year=2022&billnumber=1705) a few days ago, there's been a lot of questions about the effects of the bill.
 I will try my best to summarize what it means for us here in one thread.
 I'm no expert, so I can't guarantee accuracy nor can I predict how law enforcement and the courts will interpret the bill.
+Thanks to /u/dircs for helping with this FAQ.

 If you have additional questions, feel free to ask them in the comments and I'll consider adding them to this post.